MoeskerDev/ms-project3-glossary/README.md

 - [W3C Markup Validator](http://validator.w3.org/) - [Results]()
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]()
 - [JSHint Validator](https://jshint.com/) - [Results]()
+    - Left with two undefined variables, $ and M, where $ is part of the jQuery code and M is of Materialize which also relies on jQuery.
 - Python code was checked via the command line by typing: ```pylint app.py```
+    - Left with one unused-import error, W0611 for import env, which is okay.
+I am using it, pylint just cannot see that.
 ## Testing User Stories
 ## Further testing
 ## Known Bugs